salexkidd/django-stackstore-model/readme.md

 [![CircleCI](https://circleci.com/gh/salexkidd/django-stackstore-model.svg?style=svg)](https://circleci.com/gh/salexkidd/django-stackstore-model)

-Djanog Stackstore is a library that can support model versioning in a minimal amount of steps.
+`django-staskstore-model` is a library that can support model versioning in a minimal amount of steps.

 - Support Django 2 and 3
 - Support Python3.7, 3.8 (Maybe 2.7.
 Not tested)
+- Admin extensions are supported.

 # Usage

+## Model

 ```
 # models.py